Featured Faculty & Graduate Students

 Featured Graduate Students

-Seyedeh Fatemeh Dadashipour is a first-year PhD student studying Learning Design and Technology in the Department of Curriculum and Instruction.
-Her major professor is Dr. Jennifer Richardson.
+Ghan Shyam Joshi is a first year PhD student studying Mathematics Education in the Department of Curriculum and Instruction.
+Ghan’s major professor is Dr. Jill Newton.

 Where are you from, and what did you do prior to your PhD program?